nearform/titus/docs/developers/packages/titus-frontend/README.md

 | `npm run storybook` | Start [Storybook] locally so you can try out your components: browse http://localhost:9009.|
 | `npm run storybook:build` | Make a static version of all your stories in the `storybook-static/` folder.|

+### Unit testing

+We use Jest for unit testing.
+These use the `packages/titus-frontend/src/setupTests.js` for setup.
+Some examples can be found in `packages/titus-frontend/src/components/auth-providers`

+### Integration testing

+We using React Testing Library to test for integration testing.
+These use the `packages/titus-frontend/src/test-utils.js` for setup and to provide helpers for i18n, auth and routing.

 ## Build the Application